 While there is a lot of transportation available, getting a seat is sometimes impossible, so get ready to squeeze in and stand.

 The same thing goes for Shanghai.
 The city is the busiest transportation hub in eastern China.
 It has a railway network, subway trains, long-distance buses, and transportation via waterways.

 The government is working on constructing a large number of roads, subways and opening more bus routes to ease the pain of crowded public transportation.

 WHY YOU SHOULD PICK KUNMING

-As you can see, there are a lot of benefits in picking Kunming as the next city you’ll call home.
-The beautiful blue skies, clean air and friendly people are calling your name.
-Not only that, but you’ll save a lot of money when it comes to accommodation, meals and transportation.
+As you can see, there are many benefits in picking Kunming as the next city you’ll call home.
+The beautiful blue skies, clean air, and friendly people are calling your name.
+Not only that, but you’ll save a lot of money when it comes to accommodation, meals, and transportation.

-To learn more about why Keats School is your best bet for studying Mandarin in China, contact us today.
-We have eight different course options and are interested in helping find the right one for you.
+Contact us today to learn more about why Keats School is your best bet for studying Mandarin in China.
+We have eight different course options and are interested in helping you find the right one for you.